supertree-toolkit/stk/doc/tutorial.rst

 Removing synonyms requires that a "standard" taxonomy is used.
 It does not matter what this is, but it does matter that two taxa that are actually the same taxa have the same name.
-Services such as `ITIS <http://www.itis.gov/>`_, WORMS, NCID? and other online databases are useful.
+Services such as `ITIS <http://www.itis.gov/>`_, WORMS, Encylopedia of Life and other online, specialised, databases are useful.
 In future the functionality of creating a standardised taxonomy is planned to be included in STK.
 Once a standardised taxa has been decided, the names can be replaced.